srinivalusuk3621/JavaLabPrograms/README.md

 ---

-## Task 3B – Searching in Array
+## 3B – Binary Search

 **Aim:**
-To write a Java program to demonstrate searching an element in an array.
+Write a JAVA program to search for an element in a given list using binary search mechanism.

 **Code Link:**
 [View Code](task-3/task3b.java)